SolbiatiAlessandro/relna/readme.md

 # you need to create a app.yaml file with inside 'runtime: python37'
 gcloud app deploy # to deploy
+gcloud beta app deploy --verbosity=info
 ```
+FIX: lib has 15k files in it, I can't deploy it.
+You can put in the yaml stuff like libraries: , should have a look later

 The app runs a Google Cloud SQL database at 104.199.68.166